 - The 14-th century Chapelle Sainte Claire (rue du Roi René with rue Givrolas) is here where Petrarca met Laura for the first time, it was love at first sight!

-If you started this 1 day in Avignon itinerary at sunrise, you may have time to visit the Petit Palais Museum before lunch.
+If you started this Avignon itinerary at sunrise, you may have time to visit the Petit Palais Museum before lunch.

-The Petit Palais, located at one end of the Palace of the Popes Square, is one of the leading European museums of medieval art and also UNESCO World Heritage and it can be the perfect introduction to the visit of the Palace of the Popes.
-This is the palace where the Popes stayed during the construction works of the big Palace and it became later the palace of the Archbishop of Avignon.
+The Petit Palais, located at one end of the Palace of the Popes Square, is one of the leading European museums of medieval art and also UNESCO World Heritage.
+This wonderful museum can be the perfect introduction to the visit to the Palace of the Popes.
+This is the Palace where the Popes stayed during the construction works of the enormous Palace, and it later became the Palace of the Archbishop of Avignon.

 - It is the only palace built for a Pope outside Rome